CapObvios/EasyPaint/Readme.md

 # Computer graphics seminar

 Hereby you can see the first computer graphics school project.
 This is a smal utility program where you can draw simple shapes.

-Program made by Sergey Pavlov.
+Program made by a Higher School of Economics University (Moscow) student - Sergey Pavlov.
+You are free to use any code you find in this solution in all kinds of projects including commercial ones.

 ## Seminar 1
 Simple line, circle and ellipse building.
 Color picker and clearing the screen included.